 CBD and anxiety

-With levels of anxiety higher than ever before, both the medical and recreational worlds are marketing a variety of coping mechanisms.
+With levels of anxiety on the rise, both the medical and recreational worlds are marketing a variety of coping mechanisms.

 Many sufferers turn to drugs and alcohol to manage their anxiety, whilst many others turn to pastimes such as exercise.
 And of course, many choose to treat their anxiety medically, via medications or psychological therapy.